INNFINITEMINDS/neurodevstat/README.md

 ["voom"](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2014-15-2-r29)
-transformation and linear modeling framework (available in the popular [R package LIMMA](http://bioconductor.org/packages/release/bioc/html/limma.html)) is used performing statistical analysis after summarizing data at the gene level.
+transformation and linear modeling framework (available in the popular [R package LIMMA](http://bioconductor.org/packages/release/bioc/html/limma.html)) is used to perform statistical analysis after summarizing data at the gene level.
 Summaries of the results of this re-analysis effort are available in a set of documents housed in the `reports` subdirectory.